 One fact that nobody disputes is that maize today is considered the staple crop for much of sub-Saharan Africa, consumed regularly by more than 50% of the population there.
 For over 300 million people in the region it is their main food source, and its popularity is increasing.
 From 2007 to 2017, the area on which maize was grown in sub-Saharan Africa increased by almost 60%, according to the FAO.
-And consumption is predicted to rise.
+And all indications are that consumption will continue to rise.

 Why is maize so popular in Africa?
 Well, it’s reasonably straightforward to source and grow, it was promoted extensively by many governments from the 1950s onward, and multi-generational consumption has created an acceptance of maize porridge as the required foundation of almost every meal.